 Playing like this, Inter defended their goal ruthlessly and aggressively, and were lightning quick on the counter.
 This led Inter to three Serie A titles and two European cups with Herrera at the helm.
 Following this success, many Italian sides began to adopt this defensive approach.
 Whilst they all had the right vision, none had Helenio Herrera to guide them, and all, inevitably, failed.

 After Herrera left, Italian football became a slow, methodical game.
 Whilst Herrera himself in an interview admitted that teams got his defensive aspect of the game right, they completely forgot his attacking principles.
 True, catenaccio is largely a defensive system, but Herrera again stated in the same interview that he was the first coach to have a full back score as many goals as the striker, in Giacinto Facchetti.

 Although Juventus did revive Italian competitiveness in Europe in the early 80’s, spearheaded by French maestro Michel Platini, it wasn’t until 1987, when Arrigo Sacchi was appointed as manager of AC Milan, that the dominance began again.
-Who knew that to become a jockey you needed to be a horse first?

 Over the next nine seasons, Milan, under the management of both Sacchi and fellow Italian Fabio Capello, would go on to win five Serie A titles and three champions leagues, cementing not only the legacy of both great coaches, but also of the formation and tactics used.

 When Sacchi arrived and began using his 4-4-2 formation, he set his team out to be fast and fluid in attack, but still organized and compact in defence, while doing away with the sweeper in defence.
 Not much changed either, when Capello arrived in 1991.